casper-network/docs/source/docs/casper/developers/prerequisites.md

 cmake --version
 ```

-## Install the IDE
+## Installing an IDE

-For the development we advise to use Visual Studio Code.
-Follow the instructions [here](./writing-onchain-code/getting-started.md#setting-ide) to set up VSC and install plugins to help during development.
+For the development, we advise using an integrated-development environment such as Visual Studio Code (VSC).
+Follow these [instructions](./writing-onchain-code/getting-started.md#setting-ide) to set up VSC and install plugins that would be helpful during development.

-## Setting up an Account {#setting-up-an-account}
+## Setting up a Casper Account {#setting-up-an-account}

 The [Account](../concepts/design/casper-design.md#accounts-head) creation process consists of two steps:

-1. Creating the Account
+1. Creating an Account
 2. Funding the Account

 The following video complements the instructions below, showing you the expected output.